marco262/my_wiki/data/dnd/advancement/feats.md

 * Increase your Strength by 1, to a maximum of 20.
 * Your range with thrown weapons without the Finesse property increases by +10/+20.
-* When grappling a target at least one size smaller than you, as an action you can throw them up to 15 feet, knocking them prone when they land.
+* When grappling a target at least one size smaller than you, as an action you can throw them up to 15 feet, knocking them [[[general:conditions#prone|prone]]] when they land.

 ## Dragon Fear